Rocksmith+

-Rocksmith+ is a subscription-based music education service from Ubisoft focused on learning guitar, bass, and piano.
-It was released September 6, 2022 on PC and June 9, 2023 on Android and iOS and follows Rocksmith 2014.
+Rocksmith+ is a subscription-based music education software service from Ubisoft focused on learning instruments guitar, bass, and piano.
+It was released September 6, 2022 for Microsoft Windows and June 9, 2023 on Android and iOS and follows Rocksmith 2014.
 It was updated on December 5, 2023 to include piano and keyboard learning.
-The PlayStation 4 and PlayStation 5 were released on June 6, 2024.
+Versions for PlayStation 4 and PlayStation 5 were released on June 6, 2024.